Etutku/Databases-Project/ProjectBase.md

 WITH RECURSIVE children AS (
   SELECT subcategory
   FROM taxonomy
-  WHERE category = 'selected_node' -- changeable
+  WHERE category = '1880s_films' -- changeable
   UNION
   SELECT t.subcategory
   FROM taxonomy t